-PC8 has been developed to manage the discharge of sediment from earthworks resulting in adverse effects on water quality.
-Rules 184.108.40.206 and 220.127.116.11 set out the specific requirements for earthworks.
-You will need a resource consent if you can’t meet the below criteria:
+The provisions have been developed to manage the discharge of sediment from earthworks resulting in adverse effects on water quality.
+Rules 18.104.22.168 and 22.214.171.124 set out the specific requirements for earthworks.
+You will need a resource consent if you can’t meet all the below criteria:

-- The area of exposed earth is no larger than 2,500m² per landholding in a 12-month period,
+- The area of exposed earth is no larger than 2,500m² per landholding in any consecutive 12-month period,

 - Works are not within ten metres of a water body (such as a river, stream, wetland or lake), drain, water race or the coast

 - Exposed earth is stabilised when works are completed